Skip to content

 An amendment clause is standard.
 It’s there for a reason.
 Bylaws aren’t– or shouldn’t be – forever.

-Aside from certain provisions that are mandatory under state law, a corporation has a lot of leeway to create – and refine – a document that really works for it.
+Aside from certain provisions that are mandatory under state law, a nonprofit has considerable leeway to create – and refine – a document that really works for it.

-Many California nonprofit public benefit corporations – those are the ones who usually have tax-exempt, section 501(c)(3) status – roll along indefinitely without reviewing and updating this critical document.
-Some organizations are still working under the same one created decades ago.
+Many California nonprofit public benefit corporations – [the classification roughly equivalent to federal 501(c)(3) status] – roll along indefinitely without reviewing and updating the bylaws.
+Many organizations are still working under the original document adopted in the earliest days, even if those days were decades ago.

-This is a mistake.
+That’s a mistake.
 Laws change.
 Organizational missions evolve.
-A structure that worked initially may now be a significant obstacle to progress.
+A small nonprofit may grow significantly.
+A corporation’s first bylaws may become a significant obstacle to progress and flexibility later on.

 Make Sure You Comply with Current Laws